aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 When suspending a component using the `use` API, using a Suspense and `await` with `findBy` can be used again to wait for the component to be resolved before running tests.

-## Testing internationalized React Server Components
+## Testing Internationalized React Server Components

 Next-international provides methods for getting the current locale and setting the locale.
 It also provides `useI18n()` (for client components) and `getI18n()` (async method for server components) functions and hooks that can be used to translate text in your app.